DamianMHayes/OldProjects/C#/gui programs/ManyButtons/readme.txt

-This program creates a window with four buttons that cahnge the color of the window background.
+This program creates a window with four buttons that change the color of the window background.